 What are your top three skin concerns in order of priority?

-Give me examples of how your skin is sensitive?
+Do you consider yourself to have sensitive skin?
+Give me specific examples of how your skin acts sensitive?
 (Everyone will say their skin is sensitive, but you need to know exactly their type of sensitivity.)

 How oily or dry is your skin?